tidewave-ai/tidewave_js/README.md

 Tidewave provides seamless integration with Next.js, you only need to expose its routes and then plug its middleware accordingly.

-**Important:** Tidewave is a development-only tool and should not run in production.
-See the [Production Builds](#production-builds-with-nextjs) section below for details.

 Install it with:

 ```sh